lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Solution**

 If we fit this problem into graph theory, we may think this is a shortest path problem which can be solved by Dijkstra's algorithm, Floyd's algorithm or whatever.
 Of course it's true but if we really do it in this way, we may kind of overdo it.
 Since we can only convert a word to another by changing a letter, the weights of edges in the graph are all 1.
-That's where BFS come in to solve a shortest path problem.
+That's where BFS comes in to solve a shortest path problem.

 The idea is simply to start from the `beginWord`, then visit its neighbors, then the non-visited neighbors of its neighbors until we arrive at the `endWord`.